 - Having your web development team install the latest security patches

-- Having your team review your server logs for suspicious activity and implement Magento Support recommendations
+- Having your team review your server logs for suspicious activity and implementing Magento Support recommendations

 Plan a code freeze

-Last but not least, it’s important you decide when you will stop working on your site and go into a code freeze to prevent shooting yourself in the foot.
-It’s common for things to go wrong with each new feature added to a site so it is important to not have your team actively deploying new changes to your site during the busiest time of the year.
+Last but not least, you must decide when you will stop working on your site and go into a code freeze to prevent shooting yourself in the foot.
+It’s common for things to go wrong with each new feature added to a site, so it is vital not to have your team actively deploying recent changes to your site during the busiest time of the year.
 Unless there is a checkout bug that prevents a large number of customers from checking out, it is probably best to pump the brakes by the time Thanksgiving rolls around.